-Common Incidents that Lead to Wrongful Death Workers' Compensation Cases
+What Leads to Wrongful Death Workers' Compensation Cases?

 Almost any situation where misconduct or negligence contributed to death can lead to a wrongful death suit.
 The form of wrongful death the public is most familiar with is medical malpractice.
 Other common claims in San Diego include:

 Some groups, such as construction workers, are at significant risk of dying in a work-related accident.
 They may be eligible for workers’ compensation death benefits, which can be collected by dependents according to specific rules.